tewdin/Checkout-Finland/README.md

 [Checkout Finland](https://www.checkout.fi/) is a Payment Service Provider with which e-commerce merchants can accept payments mobile and online.
 Documentation and some examples about PSP API can be found [here](https://checkoutfinland.github.io/psp-api/#/).

+If customer for some reason abandons cart before payment is processed Checkout Finland will have saved that cart as Unprocessed.

 ## Requirements

 - PHP <= 5